Wangi Wangi - Rathmines

 Wangi Wangi - Rathmines hosts an older demographic, ranking in the top quartile nationwide

-Wangi Wangi - Rathmines has a median age of 48 years, which is older than Rest of NSW's median age of 43 and significantly higher than Australia's median age of 38.
-The age profile shows that the 65-74 year-olds are particularly prominent, making up 15.8% of the population, while the 25-34 age group is smaller at 9.2%.
-This concentration of 65-74 year-olds is higher than the national average of 9.4%.
-According to post-2021 Census data, the 75-84 age group has grown from 7.9% to 9.3%, while the 55-64 cohort has declined from 15.7% to 13.8%.
-Demographic modeling suggests that Wangi Wangi - Rathmines' age profile will change significantly by 2041.
-The 25-34 age group is projected to grow steadily, increasing from 882 to 1,085 people (a rise of 202 or 23%).
-Conversely, population declines are projected for the 5-14 and 65-74 age groups.
+Wangi Wangi - Rathmines has a median age of 48 years, which is higher than Rest of NSW's median age of 43 and significantly older than Australia's median age of 38.
+The age profile shows that the 65-74 year-old group makes up 15.8% of the population, compared to the national average of 9.4%.
+Meanwhile, the 25-34 year-old group constitutes only 9.2%, which is smaller than the Rest of NSW figure.
+Post-2021 Census data indicates that the 75-84 age group has grown from 7.9% to 9.3% of the population, while the 55-64 year-old cohort has declined from 15.7% to 13.8%.
+By 2041, demographic modeling suggests that Wangi Wangi - Rathmines' age profile will change significantly.
+The 25-34 year-old group is projected to grow steadily, increasing by 202 people (23%) from 882 to 1,085.
+Conversely, population declines are expected for the 5-14 and 65-74 age groups.

 Frequently Asked Questions - Age